kublermdk/abundantmars/scripts/Abundant Mars - Episode 2 - Script.md

 Scott Manley JUST released an episode about How to make Rocket Fuels.

-The intro music was **The Seed** by **Aurora** and outro music was **Follow the Sun** by **Xavier Rudd**.
-(Note to self: For YouTube version only)

--- The intro and outro music was from Pond5
+The intro and outro music was from Pond5
--- The intro and outro music was from Epidemic sound
--- The intro and outro music was from a Stock audio website

 I've used some AI voice overs via fakeyou.com

 **That's all I've got time for now**.